github0null/eide-docs/docs/getting-started/setup.md

 ## Configure Toolchains

-EIDE support many toolchains, but we **not built-in** them in plug-in, so we need to install manualy.
+EIDE support many toolchains, but these package is so big, so we **not built-in** them in plug-in, you need to install manualy.

-Because these package is so big, so we cannot merge them with plug-in.

 - Click `Configure Toolchain` item in `OPERATIONS` view.